mockyeah/mockyeah/README.md

 ```

 ## Package Dependencies
-- Mock Yeah was built and tested with Node v4.2.3
+- mockyeah was built and tested with Node v4.2.3
 - [Mocha](https://mochajs.org/)

 ## API